yufanghou/yufanghou.github.io/_pages/talks.md

 {% endif %}

 {% include base_path %}
+- Clarity from Complexity: Automated Reasoning to Navigate Conflicting Scientific Evidence and Misleading Claims.
+Invited talk at [The Eighth FEVER Workshop](https://fever.ai/workshop.html) (co-located with ACL 2025), 31 July, 2025.
+- Careers in NLP.
+Panel discussion moderator at the ACL 2025 industry track, 30 July, 2025.
+- AI-assisted Scientific Discovery, Experimentation, Content Generation, and Evaluation.
+Tutorial at the IT:U Summer School 2025 on NLP, 26 July, 2025.
 - Biomedical Scientific Evidence Synthesis.
-Invited Talk at the Beijing University Summer School on AI & Medicial Research, 12 July, 2025.
+Invited talk at the Beijing University Summer School on AI & Medicial Research, 12 July, 2025.
 - Automated Reasoning for Scientific Knowledge Synthesis and Claim Verification.
 Invited keynote at AIRoV 2025 (The Austrian Symposium on AI and Vision), 09 July, 2025.
 - Empowering Science with AI: Building NLP Models for Scientific Knowledge Synthesis and Fact-checking.
 Invited talk at the Salzburg HCI Doctoral Consortium Week Winter 2024/2025, 25 February, 2025.
 - Building NLP Models for Knowledge Synthesis and Dissemination [[YouTube link](https://www.youtube.com/watch?v=0RGLRmSyXRg)].
 IT:U Inaugural Lecture, 4 February, 2025.